RubenSab/rubensab.github.io/todo/Posts to write.md

+1. [x] Cellular automata optimization
-1. [x] Is chess fair? no!
+2. [x] Is chess fair? no!
 Let's use data science choose two pawns to kill to improve it
-2. [ ] 3D printing solutions of differential equations
+3. [ ] 3D printing solutions of differential equations
-3. [ ] Simulating a small computer and creating a new programming language from scratch with Python
+4. [ ] Simulating a small computer and creating a new programming language from scratch with Python

 While reading a short story by the argentine writer Jorge Luis Borges titled "**Pierre Menard, Author of Don Quixote**", about a *fictional* scholar and his works, I stumbled upon something absurd the main character wrote about chess: